-A thing I can perfectly remember from that trip is that we were all allowed to carry as much shampoo and toothpaste on board as we wanted; we had no idea that this was going to be our last liquid-friendly flight before they discovered the 2006 transatlantic terrorist aircraft plot to detonate liquid explosive disguised as soft drinks.
+A thing I can perfectly remember from that trip is that we were still allowed to carry on board as much shampoo and toothpaste as we liked; we had no idea this was going to be our last liquid-friendly flight just before – that same month – the 2006 transatlantic terrorist aircraft plot to detonate liquid explosive disguised as soft drinks was discovered.

-If you’re old enough to remember that, doesn’t it feel weird not to have forgotten how it used to be?
+If you’re old enough to remember, doesn’t it feel weird not to have totally forgotten how it used to be?

-I know the same applies to life before mobile phones and Facebook and wrinkles – but doesn’t it sound like if we were all born carrying a single, transparent, resealable plastic bag, which holds no more than a litre and measures approximately 8 inches x 8 inches?
+I know the same applies to life before mobile phones and Facebook and wrinkles – but doesn’t it sound like all travellers were born carrying a single, transparent, resealable plastic bag, which holds no more than a litre and measures approximately 8 inches x 8 inches?

 – Their weird language:

-(Lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas counts 61 letters and it is said to be the longest word in Finnish.
+(Lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas counts 61 letters and is said to be the longest word in Finnish.

 – Their history and their strong spirit of independence.